 The licenses shall generally be available to applicants after the 24-month period unless the Commissioners affirmatively votes to extend the period of exclusivity by a period of 12 months after the first 24-month period.
 Any subsequent extension of the exclusivity period would require the Commission affirmatively to find that the goals and objectives of the exclusivity period as set forth in 935 CMR 500.050(10)(b)1. have not been met.

+If data collected by the Commission demonstrates progress toward the goals and objectives of the exclusivity period as set forth in 935 CMR 500.050(10)(b)1. and that demand for consumer delivery is likely to exceed the supply that could be provided by businesses that meet the exclusivity requirements during the exclusivity period, the Commission may vote during the exclusivity period to allow the following additional businesses to own Delivery licenses:

+Worker-owned cooperatives organized to operate consistently with the Seven Cooperative Principles established by the International Cooperative Alliance in 1995; or

+Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the Massachusetts Operational Services Division’s SDO.

-No person or entity other than those disclosed in the application shall be a Person or Entity Having Direct or Indirect Control in a Delivery-only License.
+No person or entity other than those disclosed in the application shall be a Person or Entity Having Direct or Indirect Control in a Delivery License.

-(11) Marijuana Research Facility.
+(11) Marijuana Research Facility Licensee.

+A Marijuana Research Facility Licensee may conduct research after receiving approval from the Commission.
+A license to operate a Marijuana Research Facility shall be separate from receipt of a Research Permit to conduct a specific research project at the Marijuana Research Facility.

-A Marijuana Research Facility may cultivate, purchase or otherwise acquire Marijuana for the purpose of conducting research regarding Marijuana Products A Research Facilitymay be an academic institution, nonprofit corporation or domestic corporation or entity authorized to do business in the Commonwealth.
+A Marijuana Research Facility Licensee may be an academic institution, nonprofit corporation or domestic corporation or entity authorized to do business in the Commonwealth, including a licensed Marijuana Establishment or MTC.

+c) Unless otherwise authorized by law, any Marijuana Research Facility Licensee that is not licensed pursuant to 935 CMR 500.050: Marijuana Establishments or 935 CMR 501.050: Medical Marijuana Treatment Centers (MTCs) to engage in the cultivation, production or retail sale of Marijuana or Marijuana Products shall acquire all Marijuana or Marijuana Products used in research from a Marijuana Establishment or MTC licensed to engage in such activity.

+A Marijuana Research Facility may be colocated with another Marijuana Establishment or MTC license provided that the Marijuana Research Facility and the CMO are:

+Commonly owned; and

+Clearly physically separated.

-c) Any research involving humans must be authorized by an Institutional Review Board.
-A Research Facility may not Transfer to another Marijuana Establishment or sell to a Consumer Marijuana that has been cultivated under its research license.
+A Marijuana Research Facility Licensee may not Transfer Marijuana or Marijuana Products to another Marijuana Establishment, other than for testing, or sell to a Consumer, Registered Qualifying Patient or Caregiver Marijuana or Marijuana Products that has been acquired for a research project under its Marijuana Research Facility License.

-(e) All research regarding Marijuana must be conducted by individuals 21 years of age or older.

 500.100: Application for Licensing of Marijuana Establishments